What is the government agency that other government agencies love to hate?

 So, how does redevelopment work?

 Redevelopment agencies use tax increment financing to accomplish their goals.
-When a redevelopment agency is formed, it covers a specific area within a city or
+When a redevelopment agency is formed, it covers a specific area within a city or other jurisdiction (except perhaps in Pittsburg, where it covers the entire city).

 The property tax payments are fixed upon creation of the agencies, and the future increases in property taxes, or the "increment," goes to the agency.